dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control.md

 Enables the specified enhanced features.

-> * Following enhanced features require a license, and only take effect when used in conjunction with other functional products under Dynamsoft Capture Vision（DCV）architecture: `Enhanced-focus`, `Auto-zoom`,`Tap-to-focus`.
+> * The enhanced features require a license, and only take effect when used in conjunction with other functional products under Dynamsoft Capture Vision（DCV）architecture: `EF_ENHANCED_FOCUS`, `EF_AUTO_ZOOM`,`EF_TAP_TO_FOCUS`.
-> * `Enhanced-focus` and `Tap-to-focus` only works with Chromium-based browsers such as Edge and Chrome on Windows or Android.
+> * `EF_ENHANCED_FOCUS` and `EF_TAP_TO_FOCUS` only works with Chromium-based browsers such as Edge and Chrome on Windows or Android.
 Other browsers such as Firefox or Safari are not supported.
 Note that all browsers on iOS (including Chrome) use WebKit as the rendering engine and are not supported.

 ```typescript
 enableEnhancedFeatures(features: EnumEnhancedFeatures): Promise<void>;